 An extended Edwardian house in Melbourne, Australia.
-On the ground floor of this modern home (opens in new tab), there’s an open-plan kitchen/dining/living room, as well as a pantry (opens in new tab), utility room (opens in new tab), master bedroom (opens in new tab) with en suite and dressing room, a guest bedroom (opens in new tab)/music room, bathroom and study.
+On the ground floor of this modern home, there’s an open-plan kitchen/dining/living room, as well as a pantry, utility room, master bedroom with en suite and dressing room, a guest bedroom/music room, bathroom and study.
 The first floor has two bedrooms, a playroom and a bathroom.

 The brilliant blue of the doorway and glorious wood pendant light tell you you’ve arrived!